tmet80/ELK-Project/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?
 The playbook file that has been copied is filebeat-config.yml; filebeat=config is copied into /etc/filebeat/filebeat.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 The hosts file is updated to ensure that the playbook runs on specific machines.
+To specify the maching to install ELK server ensure that the host line in the playbook is set to elk.
+For Filebeat, ensure that the host is set to webservers to install the playbook on the webserver machines.
 - _Which URL do you navigate to in order to check that the ELK server is running? http://52.242.76.186.5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._